Corian Worktops – Everything you need to know about our favourite worksurface

 Corian – Can it be repaired?
 I’ve damaged it.

-As a relatively soft material, Corian can be damaged by accidental nicks and cut from knives and other sharp implements.
+Knives and other sharp tools can damage Corian, since it’s a relatively soft material.
 However, one of the great things about Corian is that you can repair it, so damaging your gorgeous new Corian surface isn’t the end of the world (even if it feels like it).
-Just get in touch and we’ll contact
+Just get in touch and we’ll sort it out.

 Are Corian countertops heat resistant?